 You can learn about CARE at their Tuesday seminar.
 Buy a donut and your generous donation will support CARE!
 You’ll find information regarding Donuts for CARE in your program book.

 What should I wear?

 Escapade is a casual event.
 Plan to wear comfortable clothing and shoes suitable for walking longer distances.

 Escapade event shirts and hats:

 Each day during Escapade, there’s a posted “shirt color of the day”.
-Although you won’t have Escapade shirts for all those days, wearing the official color is one more way to join in the camaraderie.
+Although you won’t have Escapade shirts for all those days, wearing the official color is one more way to join in the comradery.
 You’ll see our “Old Timers” showing off shirts from many previous Escapades.

 Here’s what you can expect at Escapade